Apple sales rocket in China, but growth may slow

 In the tablet PC sector, Apple's iPad now dominates the China market with a more than 70 percent market share.

-However, it has not launched its latest iPad product due to its lawsuit with a near-bankrupt Chinese technology company called Proview International Holdings (0334.HK), which says it owns the "iPad" trademark in China.
+However, it has not launched its latest iPad product due to its lawsuit with a near-bankrupt Chinese technology company called Proview International Holdings, which says it owns the "iPad" trademark in China.

 That legal tussle is awaiting a ruling from the Higher People's Court in Guangzhou.